-If you are joining our Sulawesi and Halmahera and our West Papua birding tours you will need to bring some warmer clothes.
+If you are joining our Java and Bali, Sulawesi and Halmahera, or our West Papua birding tours you will need to bring some warmer clothes due to higher elevations visited.
 Please refer to the tour-specific information for these tours as they cover a range of elevations where different clothing will be needed.